 Autumn 2020 marked the launch of Southwestern Electric Cooperative’s EV Program—an initiative to promote EV education in cooperative communities.
-As part of the program, beginning October 1, 2020, Southwestern is offering a $200 bill credit to the first 50 members who install Level 2 EV chargers.
+As part of the program, Southwestern offers a $200 bill credit to members who install Level 2 EV chargers.

 All brands are eligible for the offer.
 Rebate forms are available here.

 In 2022, Southwestern Electric will offer EV Charging incentive rates.
 Rates will be structured to reward EV owners, with margin enough to fund infrastructure improvements.

 Until incentive rates are in place, EVs will charge at a member’s existing electric rate.
 “For example, if you’re on Southwestern’s Residential Rate, your vehicle will charge on that rate until our EV rates are in place,” explained Julie Lowe, EV program coordinator.